GovTechSG/private-network/README.md

 This is an example implementation of
 [Proof of Authority](https://paritytech.github.io/wiki/Proof-of-Authority-Chains)
-consesus network as implemented by the [Parity](https://github.com/paritytech/parity) Ethereum client.
+consensus network as implemented by the [Parity](https://github.com/paritytech/parity) Ethereum client.
 The validator set is backed by a smart contract.

 ## Contracts